Which of the following best describes the difference between elem... | Study Prep in Pearson+

 B

-Elements consist of only one type of atom, while compounds consist of two or more different types of atoms chemically bonded together.
+Compounds consist of only one type of atom, while elements are made of two or more different atoms.

 C